• Skip to main content

 Frying of catfish

-• Allow the fish to cook for 2 to 3 minutes on each side
+• Fry the fish for about 2 to 3 minutes on each side, until they are golden and partially cooked.

 Slightly fried cat fish